opentelekomcloud-infra/.github/profile/README.md

 Here we host tool made by us mostly for us.
 Those are created to address our own infrastructure needs.

-As always, everything you find here is based on opensourse, is opensourse and will always remain opensourse.
+As always, everything you find here is based on opensource, is opensource and will always remain opensource.

 <!--